What Is Robin Roberts’ Net Worth?

 Years later, in 1990, she joined ESPN as a sportscaster and, in 1995, began contributing to GMA.
 Robin, to her credit, balanced both jobs for quite some time, ultimately leaving the sports network behind.
 That’s because she was promoted to coanchor in 2005 alongside Diane Sawyer — who was later replaced by George Stephanopoulos in 2009.

-Given the fact that Robin will be celebrating 17 years as coanchor next year, it should come as no surprise that she is making bank on the program.
+Given the fact that Robin has celebrated so many milestones at GMA, it should come as no surprise that she is making bank on the program.
 In fact, her salary for cohosting GMA is apparently $18 million per year.

 Despite earning big bucks, however, the Alabama native briefly took a step back from her hosting gig in August 2021 for a much-needed vacation.